Abbey Theatre: Foundation

 On 11 May 1904, the Society formally accepted Horniman's offer of the use of the building.
 As Horniman did not usually reside in Ireland, the royal letters patent required were granted in the name of Lady Gregory, although paid for by Horniman.
 The founders appointed William Fay theatre manager, responsible for training the actors in the newly established repertory company.
 They commissioned Yeats' brother Jack to paint portraits of all the leading figures in the society for the foyer, and hired Sarah Purser to design stained glass for the same space.

 On 27 December, the curtains went up on opening night.
 The bill consisted of three one-act plays, On Baile's Strand and Cathleen Ní Houlihan by Yeats, and Spreading the News by Lady Gregory.
 On the second night, In the Shadow of the Glen by Synge replaced the second Yeats play.
 These two bills alternated over a five-night run.
 Frank Fay, playing Cúchulainn in On Baile's Strand, was the first actor on the Abbey stage.
 Although Horniman had designed the costumes, neither she nor Lady Gregory was present, as Horniman had already returned to England.
 In addition to providing funding, her chief role with the Abbey over the coming years was to organise publicity and bookings for their touring productions in London and provincial England.

 In 1905 without properly consulting Horniman, Yeats, Lady Gregory and Synge decided to turn the theatre into a limited liability company, the National Theatre Society Ltd. Annoyed by this treatment, Horniman hired Ben Iden Payne, a former Abbey employee, to help run a new repertory company which she founded in Manchester.
 Leading actors Máire Nic Shiubhlaigh, Honor Lavelle (Helen Laird), Emma Vernon, Máire Garvey, Frank Walker, Seamus O'Sullivan, Pádraic Colum and George Roberts left the Abbey.

 The press was impressed with the building and the Cork Constitution wrote that "the theatre has neither orchestra nor bar, and the principal entrance is through a building which was formerly the Dublin morgue."
 Theatregoers were surprised and thought it to be scandalous that part of the theatre used to be a morgue.
-The orchestra was established under the guidance of Dr John F Larchet.
+The orchestra was established under the guidance of John F Larchet.